ibm-cloud-docs/dns/ro-migration.md

 ### Specific FAQs (for 500 domains or more)
 {: #resellone-growth-tier-faq}

-#### What pricing tier will I be set at?
-{: #500-pricing-tier}
-{: faq}
-{: support}

-To view your set pricing tier, you can log in to your Reseller Control Panel and navigate to “Billing & Payments”.
-There you will see the tier listed in the Pricing Tier Plan section.
-You can also see the OpenSRS Pricing page located here.

 #### Will all my brand settings be carried over from the ResellOne reseller account?
 {: #500-settings-carried-over}